Parthiban1805/SoftSell/README.md

 SoftSell – Software License Resale Landing Page SoftSell is a fictional single-page marketing website designed for a startup that helps people sell unused software licenses.
 The site is built using React and Tailwind CSS and is fully responsive with a clean, modern interface.
-It’s hosted live at: [your live site URL here].
+It’s hosted live at:(https://soft-sell-git-main-parthiban-ss-projects.vercel.app/).

 Features Implemented
 A hero section with a clear headline, short subheading, and a strong call-to-action button.